terra-money/classic-core/docs/guide/join-network.md

 ## Setting Up a New Node

+{% hint style="info" %}
-> NOTE: If you ran a full node on a previous testnet, please skip to [Upgrading From Previous Testnet](join-network.md#upgrading-from-previous-testnet).
+If you ran a full node on a previous testnet, please skip to [Upgrading From Previous Testnet](join-network.md#upgrading-from-previous-testnet).
+{% endhint %}

 These instructions are for setting up a brand new full node from scratch.